sodabubblewine/sodabubblewine.github.io/README.md

 ## \#2025-1102-1259

 The heterological paradox inspires the conclusion that there is no consistent theory of truth, or, better, denotation.
-It does so in ways that have already been explained here (the proof demonstrates the logical utility of Quine's principle of concretion for predicate abstracts and combines instructively with the principle of disquotation which is itself the crux of inconsistency).
-While it has been clear to me for some time that Hilbert and Bernay's completeness proof is the passage through which incompleteness follows from a proof of inconsistency of a disquotational theory of denotation, I have not made it clear.
+It is implied by Quine's principle of concretion for predicate abstracts and the principle of disquotation (which is the crux of inconsistency).

+While it has been clear to me for some time that Hilbert and Bernay's completeness theorem is the passage through which incompleteness follows from the inconsistency of a disquotational theory of denotation, I have not made it clear.

 I shall not make it clear here either, but leave a link to this paper which can be used to triangulate with the remarks I've made in this note and others.